subhash1612/Calculator/README.md

 # Calculator

-This program implemnts a standard calculator using the basics of the tkinter library of python.
+This program implements a standard calculator using the basics of the tkinter library of python.